Inaugural Joseph F Uhler Memorial Intrasquad Classic

 I did not do debate in high school or college.

-I have coached speech and debate for nearly 20 years.
+I have coached speech and debate for 20 years.
 I focus on speech events, PF, and WSD.
 I rarely judge LD (some years I have gone the entire year without judging LD), so if I am your judge in LD, please go slowly.
 I will attempt to evaluate every argument you provide in the round, but your ability to clearly explain the argument dictates whether or not it will actually impact my decision/be the argument that I vote off of in the round.
 When it comes to theory or other progressive arguments (basically arguments that may not directly link to the resolution) please do not assume that I understand completely how these arguments function in the round.
 You will need to explain to me why and how you are winning and why these arguments are important.
 When it comes to explanation, do not take anything for granted.
 Additionally, if you are speaking too quickly, I will simply put my pen down and say "clear."

 Argument selection is a skill.
 Based on the time restrictions in PF debate, you should focus on the most important arguments in the summary and final focus speeches.
 I believe that PF rounds function like a funnel.
 You should only be discussing a few arguments at the end of the round.
 If you are discussing a lot of arguments, you are probably speaking really quickly, and you are also probably sacrificing thoroughness of explanation.
 Go slowly and explain completely, please.